20615 - POPULATION DYNAMICS AND POLICIES

 KNOWLEDGE AND UNDERSTANDING

-• Be familiar with evidence on past and current population change in a comparative perspective.
+Be familiar with evidence on past and current population changes from a comparative perspective.

-• Be familiar with demographic approaches to the study of survival and health, family and fertility, and migration.
+- Be acquainted with demographic approaches to studying survival and health, family and fertility, and migration.

 APPLYING KNOWLEDGE AND UNDERSTANDING

-• Read, discuss and criticize population-related policy reports.
+- Read, analyze, and critically evaluate population-related policy reports.

-• Produce a policy report on population issues.
+- Produce a comprehensive policy report on population-related issues.

 Teaching methods